asitwouldseem/flip-radio/docs/pi-install.md

 squeezelite -l
 ```

 We'll now modify the service specific to (y)our own streaming setup.
-The Pi Zero can't handle DSF so we're not going to mess with this.
+The Pi Zero can't handle DSF so we're not going to mess with getting DSD up and running.
 The below configuration works well for my particular setup.
 ```
 [Unit]
 Description=Squeezelite headless streaming music client